markfinger/unfort/README.md

 bundling phase.
 Unfort skips the need for a bundle by constructing simple shims that allow the entire codebase to be streamed directly out of memory and into the browser.

-On the parsing side, unfort's a bit slower to parse dependencies that live in node_modules as it uses the `babylon` parser, but it wins it back when handling babel-transformed files.
-Unfort's fairly lazy, so it just re-uses babel's AST and then manipulates the code and source maps by-hand to reflect unfort's module system.
+On the parsing side, unfort's faster when handling files that are transformed with babel as it re-uses the AST for dependency analysis.

+Unlike webpack's slow initial builds, unfort's reuse cached data to achieve much faster builds.
+After ~1s of reading in and validating data, the build will complete.
+As unfort stores data on a per-file basis, initial builds with only partial data will still complete in a fraction of the usual time.

 > Note: this is all a bit hand-wavy and simplified.
 If you've got any questions, feel free to open an issue and ask.